Kong/developer.konghq.com/app/_kong_plugins/cors/index.md

 content_type: plugin

 publisher: kong-inc
-description: 'The CORS plugin lets you add cross-origin resource sharing (CORS) to a service or a route.'
+description: 'The CORS plugin lets you add Cross-Origin Resource Sharing (CORS) to a service or a route.'

 products: